slsa-framework/slsa/docs/spec/draft/source-requirements.md

 6.  `dependencyLevels` MAY be empty as source revisions are typically terminal nodes in a supply chain.

-Verifiers MAY issue these attestations based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but at SLSA Source Level 3 MUST use tamper-proof [provenance attestations](#provenance-attestations) appropriate to their SCP when making the assessment.
+Verifiers MAY issue these attestations based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but at SLSA Source Level 3 MUST use tamper-proof [provenance attestations](#provenance-attestations) when making the assessment.

 The SLSA source track MAY create additional tags to include in `verifiedLevels` which attest to other properties of a revision (e.g. if it was code reviewed).
 All SLSA source tags will start with `SLSA_SOURCE_`.